SehanK/azure_intro-to-intelligent-apps/labs/01-prompts/README.md

 ## :question: Exercise 2 - Negation

-* Exercise: Write a prompt that generates the expected completion
+* Exercise: Write a prompt that generates the expected completion and adds more context
 * Input text: `I was enjoying the sun, but then a huge cloud came and covered the sky.`
-* Expected completion: `I was not enjoying the sun, and then a huge cloud did not come and cover the sky.`
+* Expected completion: `I was not enjoying the sun, but then a huge cloud came and covered the sky, which I didn't like because the drop in temperature made me feel chilly.
+Moreover, the lack of sunlight made the surroundings appear dull and gloomy, which doesn't uplift my mood like a sunny day does.`

 ___